 Any of these scenarios can be problematic for family members, especially parents.

-Our brains look for the negative so that we are aware of anything that can bring harm.
+Our brains look for the negative, so we are aware of anything that could cause harm.
 As substance use enters the family door, so often, all you see is negativity.

 You can live and enjoy the present.
-You can learn to be happier as you help yourself and your child change.
+You can learn to be happier by helping yourself and your child change.

 When you solely focus on the negative, it can often prolong the problem.
 Arguments can happen.
 Words can be said that everyone regrets, which leaves family members feeling worse.